Battle of Elchingen: Results

 The French admitted losing 56 officers and 737 men killed or wounded.
 They captured 4,000 Austrians and 4 cannon.
 Austrian killed and wounded may have been as high as 2,000.

 Riesch's survivors retreated to Ulm where they were trapped with Mack.
 On 14 October Archduke Ferdinand took flight from the city with a cavalry regiment.
 At this time, large portions of the Austrian army remained outside Napoleon's net.
-Mack capitulated with 23,500 troops and 60 cannons in the Battle of Ulm on October 20.
+Mack capitulated with 23,500 troops and 60 cannons in the Battle of Ulm on 20 October.

 In several clashes over the next few days, Murat's pursuit mopped up most of Werneck's corps and other fleeing units.
 The French clashed with Feldmarschall-Leutnant Prince of Hohenzollern-Hechingen's division at Langenau on 16 October.
 The next day, Murat and Dupont cut General-Major Rudolf Sinzendorf's brigade to pieces at Herbrechtingen, capturing 2,500 Austrians.
 On 18 October, Murat and Ney forced Werneck to capitulate with 15,000 soldiers and 28 artillery pieces at Trochtelfingen.
 Only Archduke Ferdinand, Prince Hohenzollern, Schwarzenberg, Feldmarschall-Leutnant Ignaz Gyulai and 12 squadrons of cavalry escaped into Bohemia.
-Far to the south, the French eliminated another fragment of the shattered Austrian army when Jellacic surrendered 4,000 men to Marshal Pierre Augereau's 15,000-man VII Corps at Dornbirn on 13 November.
+Far to the south, the French eliminated another fragment of the shattered Austrian army when Jellacic surrendered 4,000 men to Marshal Pierre Augereau's 15,000-man VII Corps in the Capitulation of Dornbirn on 13 November.
 In 1808 Napoleon bestowed the title, the Duke of Elchingen upon Ney as a reward for his victory.